scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

 Changelog (significant updates only)
 ------------------------------------

+* 2018-07-15

+  * Added more comments on my experience with the trackpoint.

+* 2018-04-08

+  * More information about the webcam.

 * 2018-04-07

   * Initial version, about 3 weeks or so after receiving the laptop.

-* 2018-0408

-  * More information about the webcam.

 The touchpad
 ------------